udayxhegde/udayxhegde.github.io/_posts/2021-06-21-managingworkloadidentities.md

 It is best to avoid secrets in the first place if possible, and towards that, Microsoft has made significant investments in “Managed identities” for Azure.
 The credentials for these identities are managed by the Azure platform, storing them securely and rotating regularly.
 While this will avoid secrets in some scenarios, there are others where a secret is still necessary.
 So it becomes important to use vaulting solutions such as Azure KeyVault or other tools which can help with rotating these credentials and storing them securely.

 ### In conclusion
-Recently Microsoft announced the [public preview of access reviews](https://techcommunity.microsoft.com/t5/azure-active-directory-identity/introducing-azure-ad-access-reviews-for-service-principals/ba-p/1942488) for service principals.
+Microsoft recently announced the [public preview of access reviews](https://techcommunity.microsoft.com/t5/azure-active-directory-identity/introducing-azure-ad-access-reviews-for-service-principals/ba-p/1942488) for service principals.
 Expect to see more capabilities in this area for customers to better manage, govern and secure workload identities.